OceanusProcellarum/elite-qualifier/README.md

 # Title

-Simple (or clever and funny?) description
+There's a description here apparently

 ## Table of Contents